Mobberley

-Mobberley is a village in Cheshire, England, between Wilmslow and Knutsford, which in 2001 had a population of 2,546, increasing to 3,050 at the 2011 Census.
+Mobberley is a village in Cheshire, England; it is sited between Wilmslow and Knutsford.
+In 2001, it had a population of 2,546, increasing to 3,050 at the 2011 census, and to 3,119 in 2021.

-Mobberley railway station is on the Manchester to Chester line.
-Manchester Airport lies to the north of the village.

 History

 Mobberley is mentioned, as Motburlege, in the Domesday Book of 1086.
 A priory was located here.

 The parish church, St Wilfrid's, was mainly constructed around 1245.
 It was originally dedicated to both St Wilfrid and St Mary although in recent years St Mary has been "dropped".

 Hill House is a 17th-century black and white timbered framed house that was originally in Woodlane Mobberley.
 It was the home of the Bacon family.
 The house was deconstructed and rebuilt on Nursery Lane in Nether Alderley to avoid destruction by the building of the second runway at Manchester Airport.
 The Grade-II-listed Hanson House, formerly the home of the Riddick family, was similarly relocated due to the runway construction, and is now on Moss Lane, Siddington.
 Antrobus Hall was built in 1709.